Best GPS Vehicle Tracker (2026) – Tested & Ranked

 #6 MotoSafety - Best GPS Tracker for Teen Driver Monitoring

-MotoSafety is a plug-in GPS tracker designed to track driving habits, with built-in alerts and daily reports focused on driver behavior.
+MotoSafety is a plug-in GPS tracker designed to track driving habits, with built-in alerts and daily reports focused on driver behavior rather than just location.
+It tracks speed, sudden braking, and trip activity, then turns that into simple reports you can review later instead of constantly checking a live map.

 - OBD plug-in connection (no charging required)